Tikquuss/meta_XLM/README.md

 --validation_metrics 'valid_en-fr_mt_bleu'                    # end experiment if stopping criterion does not improve

 ## dataset
+#### These three parameters will always be rounded to an integer number of batches, so don't be surprised if you see different values than the ones provided.
 --train_n_samples -1                    # Just consider train_n_sample train data
 --valid_n_samples -1                    # Just consider valid_n_sample validation data
 --test_n_samples -1                     # Just consider test_n_sample test data for
+#### If you don't have enough RAM or swap memory, leave these three parameters to True, otherwise you may get an error like this when evaluating :
+#### RuntimeError: copy_if failed to synchronize: cudaErrorAssert: device-side assert triggered
 --remove_long_sentences_train True      # remove long sentences in train dataset --remove_long_sentences_valid False     # remove long sentences in valid dataset --remove_long_sentences_test False      # remove long sentences in test dataset